 While you can progress very quickly there is often a time lag between inputs and outputs.
 That’s when you should be learning.
 Then apply the lessons next time you find yourself in that same situation, for example when you might get a quarter when results aren’t so good.

 To whichever country your career may take you, you’ll be stretched and pushed outside your comfort zone.
 You quickly learn about new cultural differences and working practices.
 It makes you see and think about things differently and adds an extra layer to your experience.
 And it’s a lot of fun!

 Everybody here wants you to do well.
 We’re serious and do things properly.
 The business is still relatively small so it’s agile, entrepreneurial and innovative.
 You can speak to the CEO, everyone is recognised for their contribution.
 You’ll have a very clear direction of where your career is heading from day one.
-It’s a very exciting time to be starting your adventure at Hydrogen.Posted almost 4 years ago
+It’s a very exciting time to be starting your adventure at Hydrogen.Posted over 4 years ago